 Only the self-perpetuating cycle of Political Terrorism, catalyzed by the three-step chain-reaction, presents the most potent ends for the means of Terror.
 And it’s also the trickiest form of violence to execute because the social conditions have to be just right.

-The affected societies must be properly laced with oppression and injustice, often subtly and deviously so, and often those living within the society don’t even recognize the corruption around them.
-This allows these offenses to appear to be necessary to the population at large, or only the logical government response to deviant behavior.
+The affected societies must be properly laced with oppression and injustice, often so subtly and deviously that those living within the society don’t even recognize the corruption around them.
+This allows these offenses to appear necessary to the population at large, or only the logical governmental response to deviant behavior.
 And the oppression and injustice must be thick enough so that, once they’re shown for what they really are, the death and violence of the terrorists can be justified by the rest of the population as they awaken to a new reality.
-Little of what’s casually referred to as terrorism and many of the events that will be accounted in the coming stories qualify as Political Terrorism.
+Little of what’s casually referred to as terrorism really qualifies as Political Terrorism.

 It has been, more often than historians care to admit, an inevitable and awesome response to governments that have forgotten that Evil remains abstract only so long as people refuse to see it.